j-sieben/PIT/Doc/output_modules.md

 1. PIT is able to recognize new modules automatically as they can be found in view `USER_TYPES`.
 They share the same attribute `PIT_MODULE` as their supertype.

-2. As all output module inherit from `PIT_MODULE`, they all have the methods defined at `PIT_MODULE´.
+2. As all output module inherit from `PIT_MODULE`, they all have the methods defined at `PIT_MODULE`.
 This way, calling any output module automatically implements all relevant `PIT` methods.
 Only those methods you require are overwritten by you to make sure your output module works as expected.

 You start by examining `PIT_MODULE`.
 Make yourself familiar with the methods available.
 Here is a short overview:
 - `context_changed`